MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Parameter_Sets.md

 The following requirements apply to all parameter sets.

-- Each parameter set must have at least one unique parameter.
-If possible, make this parameter a mandatory parameter.
+- Each parameter set must have a unique combination of parameters.
+If possible, at least one of the unique parameters should be a mandatory parameter.

 - A parameter set that contains multiple positional parameters must define unique positions for each parameter.
 No two positional parameters can specify